 Doing the all-road half marathon?
 You’ll do two loops (with a little extra, because we like our courses to measure accurately) of the 10K course.

-The trails are not super technical, but there are roots and rocks to contend with.
+The trails are technical, there are roots and rocks to contend with, but this has been a first-time trail race for many.
 Trail shoes are not necessary, although some prefer to wear them.
 The rocks can be slippery, so use caution!
-The trails are marked approximately every 100 feet with colored ribbons that will match your bib color to let you know you’re on the right track.
+The trails are marked approximately every 200 feet with colored ribbons that will match your bib color to let you know you’re on the right track.
 The roads are marked with colored duct tape to let you know you’re on the right track.
 If you’re colorblind, well, ask someone nearby what color the ribbons and tape are.
-We also put celebrities out on the trail to keep you company.

 No matter which course you choose, it will NOT be flat and not fast.
 Hills keep things interesting and easy is boring!
 The course is not exceptionally difficult (we’ve had tons of people complete their first half marathon or first marathon, or first trail race with us) but it IS challenging.
 Expect to be a little slower than a typical road race.
 Expect to be a lot slower if you take a bunch of pictures and hang out at the aid stations like the cool kids.

-Personalized signs are back for 2019!
+Personalized signs are back!
 Every single runner that is registered at least one week prior to race day will have a sign with their name on it on the course!

 Don’t expect to PR here.
 Don’t expect a super serious, super competitive race.
 Feel free to run the speed that makes you happy, but don’t expect hundreds of volunteers holding out water and Gatorade and pacers and all of that jazz.
 We’re just a bunch of goofballs who like to have fun and put on fun races.